aphp/edsnlp/docs/user-guide/antecedents.md

 The `antecedents` pipeline uses a simple rule-based algorithm to detect spans that describe medical antecedent rather than the diagnostic of a given visit.
 It was designed at AP-HP's EDS.

 The mere definition of an antecedent is not straightforward.
-Hence, this component only tags entities that are _explicitly described as antecedents_, preceded by a synonym of "antecedent".
+Hence, this component only tags entities that are _explicitly described as antecedents_, eg preceded by a synonym of "antecedent".

 This component may also use the output of the [`sections` pipeline](sections.md).
 In that case, the entire `antécédent` section is tagged as an antecedent.